Tarifit: R vocalization

 Postvocalic preceding a consonantal coda is vocalized, as in taddart > taddaat 'house/home'.
 Thus in tamara 'hard work/misery' the is conserved because it precedes a vowel.
-These sound shifts do not occur in the easternmost Riffian dialects of Icebdanen and Iznasen and the westernmost dialects beyond Ayt Waayaɣeř.
+These sound shifts do not occur in the easternmost Tarifit dialects of Icebdanen and Iznasen and the westernmost dialects beyond Ayt Waayaɣeř.

 Writing system

-Like other Berber languages, Riffian has been written with several different systems over the years.
-Unlike the nearby Tashelhit (Shilha), Riffian Berber has little written literature before the twentieth century.
-The first written examples of Riffian Berber start appearing just before the colonial period.
+Like other Berber languages, Tarifit has been written with several different systems over the years.
+Unlike the nearby Tashelhit, Riffian Berber has little written literature before the twentieth century.
+The first written examples of Tarifit start appearing just before the colonial period.
 Texts like R. Basset (1897) and S. Biarnay (1917) are transcribed in the Latin alphabet but they are transcribed in a rather deficient way.
 Most recently (since 2003), Tifinagh has become official throughout Morocco.
-The Arabic script is not used anymore for writing Riffian Berber.
 The Berber Latin alphabet continues to be the most used writing system online and in most publications in Morocco and abroad.